This feature is available on all Goodshuffle Pro Plans.

 Save your backup codes somewhere encrypted

-1. Use 2FA Through an App (Not SMS)
+1. Use 2FA Through an Authenticator App, Not SMS

 2. Use a Password Manager

 Passwords should be random, complex, and unmemorable.
-That’s why password managers are key.
+Benefits include:

 Randomized password generation